joomla/cross-cms-compliance/README.md

 Over the past year, CMS projects have taken a new focus on online privacy, largely spurred by compliance requirements for Europe's General Data Protection Regulation.
 Although that work is now largely completed, the work gave each project useful practical experience in

-a) creating privacy teams
+- creating privacy teams
-b) planning and structuring work on a volunteer-led basis
+- planning and structuring work on a volunteer-led basis
-c) advocating for the inclusion of the privacy work within release schedules.
+- advocating for the inclusion of the privacy work within release schedules.

 The compliance work also led each project to understand that privacy is about taking a proactive approach, and deploying the concepts of privacy by design and other best practices as integrated standards throughout CMS projects, and is not merely about coding reactive fixes related to specific legal requirements.